 Instructions were not provided with this item.

-The FM mechanical stages were originally intended for use with Olympus microscopes, but they also fit the Stage Plate 28.
+The FM mechanical stages were originally intended for use with Olympus microscopes, but two of them were supplied as part of the OM system and fit the Stage Plate 28.

 Olympus OM Mechanical Stage FM-III (on Stage Plate 28)